aragon/aragon-id/README.md

       if the `owner` has pre-approved the contract for at least the registration cost
     - `setBurningToken(ERC20 burningToken)`: Set the token to be burned when there is a registration cost
-    - `setRegistrationCost(uint256 cost)`: Set the cost of registering a subdomain
+    - `setRegistrationCost(uint256 cost)`: Set the cost of registering a subnode
     - `receiveApproval(address from, uint256 amount, address token, bytes data)`:
       `ApproveAndCallReceiver` implementation, for tokens that support the `ApproveAndCall` interface